 A 5-0 win for India, which could be a rare first against Australia, will put them at the top of the ICC World rankings while a 4-1 win for the visitors will help them grab pole position.

 The two teams trained ahead of the match with focus on fine-tuning things and probably to zero in on the playing XI.
-Left-arm spinner Axar Patel has sprained his left ankle while playing football during a practice session and has been advised rest.
-Ravindra Jadeja has been named his replacement for the first three ODIs.
+Left-arm spinner Axar Patel suffered an injury scare, spraining his ankle while playing football and it has to be seen if he takes part in this afternoon's practice session.

-The Aussies, meanwhile, are well aware of what threat wrist spinners -- Kuldeep Yadav and Yuzvendra Chahal - can pose for them.
-Accordingly, they summoned mastery spinners KK Jiyas and local lad Murugan Ashwin to prepare for the match.
+However the Aussies are well aware of what threat wrist spinners Kuldeep Yadav and Yuzvendra Chahal can pose for them Accordingly, they summoned mustery spinners KK Jiyas and local lad Murugan Ashwin to prepare for the match.